-Hotel - also referred to as a motel or motor lodge; A building or group of attached or detached buildings containing lodging units intended primarily for rental or lease to transients by the day, week, or month.
+Hotel - also referred to as an inn, motel or motor lodge; A building or group of attached or detached buildings containing lodging units intended primarily for rental or lease to transients by the day, or week, or month.
 Such uses generally provide additional services such as daily maid service, restaurants, meeting rooms, and/or recreation facilities.
+Overnight stays longer than 29 days consecutively are not permitted.

-Industry, light - Enterprises engaged in the processing, manufacturing, compounding, assembly, packaging, treatment or fabrication of materials and products, from processed or previously manufactured materials.
+Industrialy, light - Enterprises engaged in the processing, manufacturing, compounding, assembly, packaging, treatment or fabrication of materials and products, from processed or previously manufactured materials.
 Light industry is capable of operation in such a manner as to control the external effects of the manufacturing process, such as smoke, noise, soot, dirt, vibration, odor, etc. Use may include, but are not limited to, a machine shop, the manufacturing of apparel, electrical appliances, electronic equipment, camera and photographic equipment, ceramic products, cosmetics and toiletries, business machines, paper products (but not the manufacture of paper from pulpwood), musical instruments, medical appliances, tools or hardware, plastic products (but not the processing of raw materials), pharmaceuticals or optical goods, bicycles, and any other product of a similar nature.